crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 We will insert the invocations in `G_i` between `O_i` and `O_(i+1)`.
 Inside a group `G_i`, we give the linearization order as follows:

-- Let `STEAL^x` be the set of steal invocations tat stole an element at the index `x`, and `STEAL_EMPTY` be the set of steal invocations that returns `EMPTY`.
+- Let `STEAL^x` be the set of steal invocations that stole an element at the index `x`, and `STEAL_EMPTY` be the set of steal invocations that returns `EMPTY`.
 Let `STEAL` be `Union_x {STEAL^x}`.